weijianzhg/weijianzhg.github.io/_posts/2021-11-03-feature-engineering.md

 layout: post
 title: Feature Engineering in a Pipeline
 date: 2021-11-03
-description: Feature Engineering in a Pipeline
+description: Build a pipeline to do feature engineering with Scikit-learn.
 tags: feature-engineering, pipeline, scikit-learn
 categories: machine-learning-engineering
 giscus_comments: false